mike503/ec2ssh/README.md

 * If there are multiple instance matches, we could prompt the user for which to connect to
 * If the user leaves a fragment, prompt for the possible options (this would be neat)
 * Add in a sensible default region (check ~/.aws/config first, then AWS_ environment var, if neither exist, then us-east-1 it)
+* Support multiple region search, or at least add in a region parameter (-r?) to override the default region